780nm/DrawSynth/README.md

 As such, the evolution of the synthesis system used in this proof of concept makes a good candidate for adaptation into a plugin for a more well-established audio system.

-Personally, I'm primarily interesting in using this project to explore low-level signal generation and manipulation, and practicing building up an application using object-oriented design principles.
+Personally, I'm primarily interested in using this project to explore low-level signal generation and manipulation, and practicing building up an application using object-oriented design principles.

 ## User Stories